 It is imperative that families keep their phone numbers updated in the office so you can be contacted in the event of an emergency.
-The school will send out a message via phone (Robocall) with directions as soon as we are able.
+The school will send out a message via phone (Robocall) and/or classroom teachers with directions as soon as we are able.